shimonpi/AppliedCFD_Tutorials/Tutorial_3/Tutorial_3_3/README.md

    - For guidance, refer to this example: [github.com/khamlajt1/Flow-Over-a-Flat-Plate](https://github.com/khamlajt1/Flow-Over-a-Flat-Plate).
 4. Reconstruct the law-of-the-wall profile.
    - Once you have identified the configuration that gives the best results, extract the velocity data along a line from (1 0 0.05) to (1 1 0.05).
-   - Save the data by going to "File &rarr; Save Data" and choosing CSV as the format.
+   - Save the data by going to 'File &rarr; Save Data' and choosing CSV as the format.
    - In your prefered software, edit the data and normalize the velocity and distance from the wall as elaborated in Tutorial 3.1 to reconstruct the law-of-the-wall profile.
    - Plot the normalized velocity ($`U^+`$) against the normalized distance ($`y^+`$) to compare with the theoretical models for the different regions of the law-of-the-wall profile.